weizman/trezor-suite/docs/misc/analytics.md

 1. **Option**: Open DevTools, navigate to **Network tab**, filter traffic by `.log` and check the **Query String Parameters** section
 2. **Option**: Get access to Keboola
 3. **Option**: Create a modified build of app with an analytics server URL pointing to your server
-4. **Option**: Edit NAT to resolve requests to `https://data.trezor.io/suite/log/web/stable.log` to your local server

 ## Changelog